 Once you earn a pilot certificate and/or advanced rating, you will need to complete some recurrent training to maintain your flying privileges.
-For all pilots, this includes a Flight Review every 24 calendar months.
-For Instrument rated pilots, this may include an Instrument Proficiency Check every 6-12 calendar months.
+For all pilots, this includes a Flight Review.
+For Instrument rated pilots, this may include an Instrument Proficiency Check.
 If you wish to fly a tailwheel aircraft, you will need to earn a Tailwheel Endorsement.
 We offer this training in our CubCrafters Sport Cub.

 Estimates include flight and ground instruction costs only, and are based on FAA minimum training requirements.
-Estimates do not include third-party FAA exam fees or training materials.
+Estimates do not include 7.5% Florida sales tax on solo aircraft rentals, third-party FAA exam fees, or training materials.

 Save $5,000 or more during the course of your Commercial Pilot training program by flying some of all of your flight hours in the less expensive Cessna 150/152, or sharing flight time with other rated pilots!

 |Private Pilot||Instrument Rating||Commercial Pilot / CFI / CFII|

 |Flight Time to Complete||40 hours||+45 hours||+165 hours (250 total)|

 |Instructor Fees||$6,000 (80 hrs)||$3,750 (50 hrs)||$2,250 (30 hrs)|